Why do so many businesses invest in blogs? The answer is simple. Sales.

 Skilled bloggers don’t guess which posts and topics resonate with their audiences.
 They know.

-You can too, by tracking content marketing key performance indicators (KPIs) for each post.
+You can also track content marketing key performance indicators (KPIs) for each post.
 With KPIs, you’ll understand which posts gain attention and increase conversion rates — and you can use that insight to create others like them.

 What should you track?

-Here are three essential blog KPI categories to know:
+Here are the essential blog KPI categories you need to know:

 #1 Consumption Metrics